-OCED 091 General Work Experience 1.0 to 6.0 Units
+OCED 091 General Work Experience 1.0 to 16.0 Units

-Corequisite: Student must be available to work from 5 - 30 hours or more per week for a licensed business for a semester total of 75 hours per unit for paid work and 60 hours per unit for unpaid work.
+Corequisite: Student must be working from 5-30 hours or more per week for a licensed business for a semester total of 75 hours per unit for paid work and 60 hours per unit for unpaid work.
 Job does not need to be related to major.